What Can You Do With a Health & Wellness Degree?

 Make an impact on public health

-EDITOR’S NOTE: This article was originally published in 2015.
-It has since been updated.
+EDITOR’S NOTE: This article was originally written by Callie Malvik and published in 2015.
+It has since been revised for 2023.